Many of our students receive financial help of one kind or another

 Student Finance will ask you for your UK bank details if they do not have them when the Income Bursary is assigned to your loan application.
 If you are coming to the UK to join your course, you will be able to open a UK bank account after you have enrolled.
 You will need a Bank Letter which you request from the Registry using the online request form on the Academy Intranet.

-This special scholarship programme is offered to up to 12 students each year on the basis of merit and need.
-No separate application process for the scheme is necessary.
-Candidates are considered automatically as part of the Royal Academy of Music’s Selection Board following the annual auditions, so no additional application is required.
+This scholarship programme is offered to up to 12 students each year on the basis of merit and need.
+Candidates are considered automatically following the annual auditions, so no additional application is required.

 The scholarship can include full tuition and maintenance fees.
 It also includes bespoke opportunities for career advancement and artistic development, ranging from a professional recording to enhanced personal tuition with globally renowned performers.